The Pack's pursuit of ACC titles is set to begin in September

 The Pack won the NCAA Southeast Regional championshp two weeks later, and Lucas and Jones went on to earn All-America honors at the NCAA Championships.
 Following all of that, Henes was an obvious choice for Atlantic Coast Conference Coach of the Year, which she won in a vote of the league's head coaches.

-A year later, with Lucas graduated, Henes guided the Wolfpack to a second-place finish in the ACC.
+A year later, in 2007, Henes guided the Wolfpack to a second-place finish in the ACC.
 Tinsley and Blackmon repeated as All-ACC, and freshman Colleen Wetherbee was ACC Rookie of the Year.
 The Wolfpack went on to repeat as NCAA Southeast Regional champions, and Blackmon, Tinsley, Jones and Wetherbee all earned all-regional honors.

 In 2008, sophomore Emily Pritt earned All-ACC and All-NCAA Regional honors before becoming Henes's third All-American in her four years as head coach.